 And, the owners of the ducks (yes, the ducks have real owners) have four pedals each that impact on duck size, duck weight, duck stability in the water, and attractiveness to the eye of the duck hunter.

-There are essentially four criteria you, as a seller, have to meet to compete, and I emphasise compete because there is never a time when you can guarantee to have the buy box:
+There are essentially three criteria you, as a seller, have to meet to compete, and I emphasise compete because there is never a time when you can guarantee to have the buy box:

 Well, there it is, a minefield with a pretty clear path to the safety of massive sales.

-With this mystery solved we wish you good luck in your Amazon endeavours, and if you need any help please click here and tell us what you need.
+With this mystery solved we wish you good luck in your Amazon endeavours, and if you need any help please reach out and let us know what you need.